 In 2000, Parikh and Wilczek \cite{Wilczek2000} presented a consistent derivation of Hawking radiation as a tunneling process and found that the Hawking radiation spectrum is nonthermal because of conservation laws.
 This nonthermality of the radiation allows the possibility of information-carrying correlations between subsequently emitted particles in the radiation.

 Zhang and Cai et al. \cite{ZhangCai2009} discovered correlations among Hawking radiations from a black hole by using standard statistical method.
-Then by considering the mutual information carried by such correlations, they found that the black hole evaporation process is unitary and the black hole information is conserved.
+Then, by considering the mutual information carried by such correlations, they found that the black hole evaporation process is unitary and the black hole information is conserved.
 It was found that there is an even deep origin of nonthermal nature of Hawing radiation without referring to the horizon geometry \cite{Dong2014}.
-Recently, by considering the canonical typicality, Ma and Sun et al. \cite{MaChenSun:2018EPL} showed that the nonthermal radiation spectrum is independent of the detailed quantum tunneling dynamics, and the black hole information paradox can be naturally resolved with the correlations between the black hole and its radiation.
+Recently, by considering the canonical typicality, Ma and Sun et al. \cite{MaChenSun:2018EPL} showed that the nonthermal radiation spectrum is independent of the detailed quantum tunneling dynamics, and the black hole information paradox could be naturally resolved with the correlations between the black hole and its radiation.

 The correlation information is dark because it can not be locally observed in principle even though the Hawking radiation can be finally measured experimentally \cite{MaChenSun:2018NPB}.
 This information is called dark information, which can be measured nonlocally only with two or more detectors.
-Such coincidence measurement is similar to the Hanbury-Brown-Twiss experiment for the coincidence counting in quantum optics \cite{Scully1999}.
+Such coincidence measurement is similar to the Hanbury--Brown--Twiss experiment for the coincidence counting in quantum optics \cite{Scully1999}.

-Recently, the influence of dark energy on black hole radiation and dark information was studied in Ref.~\cite{MaChenSun:2018NPB} by the approach of canonical typicality.
+Recently, the influence of dark energy on black hole radiation and dark information was studied in~\cite{MaChenSun:2018NPB} by the approach of canonical typicality.
 It was found that, with the existence of dark energy, the black hole has lower Hawking temperature and hence longer lifetime.
-Furthermore, dark energy will enhance the nonthermal effect of the black hole radiation and rise the dark information of the radiation~\cite{MaChenSun:2018NPB}.
+Furthermore, dark energy will enhance the nonthermal effect of the black hole radiation and raise the dark information of the radiation~\cite{MaChenSun:2018NPB}.